Day twenty-nine. The brochure stops here. The actual life starts here.

 Everything Google already knows about post‑discharge, sorted.
 No referral fees, ever.

 * Medications are named for awareness, not as recommendations.
-Talk to your GP.
+Talk to your doctor.

 The bot — one‑time, forty‑nine pounds